xertSuns1/braiins/open/bosminer/README.md

 From here on, you can read if you are interested in building bOSminer from sources.

+*Note: If you are interested in trying out the bOSminer preview right away, there is a pre-built version which you can download here:* [https://feeds.braiins-os.org/](https://feeds.braiins-os.org/)

 ## Directory Layout

 The project is structured as a set of Rust crates:

 - [bosminer](bosminer/README.md) - generic part of the software; you should not need to build this crate separately unless you are a developer
-- [bosminer-erupter](bosminer-erupter/README.md) - Block Erupter support is
-  provided for development purposees - it serves as a test bed for bosminer code base
+- [bosminer-erupter](bosminer-erupter/README.md) - Block Erupter support is provided for development purposees - it serves as a test bed for bosminer code base
 - [bosminer-am1-s9](bosminer-am1-s9/README.md) - Antminer S9 application

 Below are generic guidelines on how to setup your build environment.
 After that,